Edward Martin III

 DG: What is your name and company URL?

-DG: 🙂 Wow!
-You’ve been busy!
+DG: wowza!
+That’s a lot!
 Who do you consider your mentor and why?

-DG: Why do you think the horror/sci-fi genres have such a large following?
+DG: It really is true…we learn from everyone!
+Why do you think the horror/sci-fi genres have such a large following?

-DG: LOL very true!
-What do you love most about this business?
+DG: What do you love most about this business?

-DG: LOL What do you dislike most about this business?
+DG: Yes!!!
+What do you dislike most about this business?

-DG: I hear ya!
-It is frustrating.
+DG: Yes, that is frustrating!
 What career accomplishment are you most proud of?

-DG: Any advice you’d like to give newbies?
+DG: I like that.
+Any advice you’d like to give newbies?

 DG: Great advice!
 Anything else you’d like to say?

-DG: thank you so much Venita!
+DG: Thank you Edward!
 It was great chatting!